MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/using-xbox-live/best-practices/fine-grained-rate-limiting.md

 ## Implemented limits

-The following services will have implemented FGRL limits, with enforcement of these limits in place since **May 2016**.
-To reiterate, these limits will be the same across all sandboxes and titles. **Any title that is was published via XDP or Dev Center and shipped prior to May 2016 will be considered Legacy and therefore exempted.**
+The following services have implemented FGRL limits, with enforcement of these limits in place since **May 2016**.
+To reiterate, these limits will be the same across all sandboxes and titles. **Any title that was published via XDP or Dev Center and shipped prior to May 2016 will be considered Legacy and therefore exempted.**

 | **Name** | **Burst Limit** (15 seconds per user per title) | **Sustain Limit** (300 seconds per user per title) | **Certification Limit** (10x Sustained, 300 seconds per user per title) |
 |----------------------------|---------------------------|----------------------------|----------------------------|